music-suite/music-suite/src/Development/Sources.md

 You can then push using `git push fork master`.
 Note that you can [set up different repositories for push and pull](http://sleepycoders.blogspot.se/2012/05/different-git-push-pullfetch-urls.html).

-## Building and testing
+## Testing

-To test a particular package on the REPL, move into its source directory and run `cabal repl`.
-For testing the "standard" part of the suite you usually want to test from the `preludes` directory.

-    cd $MUSIC_SUITE_DIR/music-preludes
+To start an interpreter session, simply use:

-    cabal repl
+    music-suite repl

-Inside the REPL, everything should work as expected.
-You can import any module from the suite, and changes to these modules becomes visible whenever you restart the REPL.
+This will recompile the suite as needed and load it into GHCi.
+Chnages to the source code becomes visible whenever you restart the REPL.
 You can still load modules directly using `:load`.

     $ cabal repl
     ghci> :load examples/annotatations.hs
     ghci> main

+TODO run unit tests etc